ubclaunchpad/rocket2/docs/ServingTheServer.md

 us, `ngrok` can do such things.
 Sign up and download and run `ngrok` [here][download-ngrok].

 Our app runs on port 5000.
-Run `ngrok http 5000` and take note of the forwarding URL (this means copy it).
+Run `ngrok http 5000` and copy the forwarding URL.

 ## 4: Configure Your Environment

-We use environmental variables to make everything go smoothly.
+We use environment variables to make everything go smoothly.
 Therefore, you must as well.
 Create a file `.env` in the base directory (where the `README.md` is), with the following:

 ```bash
 SLACK_SIGNING_SECRET=""